mustufajp/Harry-Potter-Sorting-Hat/README.md

    The model analyzes the quiz responses and assigns a percentage match to each house, indicating the most suitable Hogwarts house for the individual.

+## Limitations and Future Considerations:

+**Limitations:**
+- The information collected was strongly skewed towards Gryffindor, as most main characters in the series belong to that house.
+This resulted in limited data for other houses, making it challenging to build an accurate system without synthetic data.
+- Although we explored different models such as random forest and decision trees, the results were subpar, likely due to the limited data available for houses other than Gryffindor.

+**Future Considerations:**
+- Collecting more diverse data sources to balance the representation of traits across all Hogwarts houses.
+- Experimenting with advanced natural language processing techniques and neural network architectures to improve the accuracy and robustness of the sorting model.
+- Enhancing the user interface of the sorting quiz and integrating additional interactive features for a richer user experience.

 This project utilizes machine learning techniques to recreate the enchanting experience of the sorting hat ceremony from Harry Potter in an interactive digital format.